skatiraeefar/qbead.github.io/README.md

 `git clone https://github.com/qbead/qbead.github.io.git`

-Then download the submodules (e.g., there is one for the main page with the book).
+Then download the submodules (e.g., there is one for the main page with the book):

+`git submodule add git@github.com:qbead/qbeadWebsite.git websitesource`

+There is a make command to help with other cleanup.

 `make register_submodule_updates`